 P.s.
 If you’re not sure where to start, your contacts at Awardco can help.

 Now that you know what behavior you’re going to reward, let’s talk about how to reward.
 If you give people options, they’re more likely to love what they get.
 For example, instead of offering one item for a prize, offer millions through Amazon and our other vendors.
 This can also save you if you don’t quite know everyone on the sales team as well as you’d like.
 No more accidentally gifting a barbecue to a vegetarian or a Sephora gift card to someone allergic to makeup.

 Incentives you can offer with Awardco:

-- Catalogs - Create catalogs with specific items for your teams.
+- Catalogs.
+Create catalogs with specific items for your teams.
 You can reward points that can only be used for specific catalogs.
 For example, company swag.
-Or if you want to set a certain theme like “fitness” you could make a catalog with water bottles, yoga mats, gift cards to Nike, Adidas, or a health-conscious restaurant.
+Or if you want to set a certain theme like “fitness,” you could make a catalog with water bottles, yoga mats, or gift cards to Nike, Adidas, or a health-conscious restaurant.
 Or, if you want, you can create a catalog for travel items to encourage your employees to take a vacation.
-The options are nearly limitless for catalogs.
+The options are nearly limitless.